BenjaminAnimator/RangleRig/README.md

 Using a Rangle Rig rig

-  -The visibilty and setting for any created rig are current stored under the top node of the rig yourCharacterName_rig in their     respective groups eventually this will be controlled by an animation UI tool
+-The visibilty and setting for any created rig are current stored under the top node of the rig 'yourCharacterName_rig' (eg bob_rig) in their respective groups eventually this will be controlled by an animation UI tool

   -Ik Foot roll controls are located on ik foot control